LivCodes/lecture-history-F2020/088-useContext/README.md

 const MyContext = React.createContext()
 ```
 * Creates a Context object.
-* A Context object has two properties that are components: `MyContext.Provider` and `MyContext.Consumer`.
+* A Context object has two properties that are components:
+    `MyContext.Provider` and `MyContext.Consumer`.
-* Every Context object comes with a Provider React component that allows consuming components to subscribe to state changes.
+* Every Context object comes with a Provider component that allows consuming components to subscribe to state changes.

 PokemonContext.js
 ```js